dghubble/gologin/README.md

 Choose a subpackage.
 Register the `LoginHandler` and `CallbackHandler` for web logins or the `TokenHandler` for (mobile) token logins.
 Get the authenticated user or access token from the request `context`.

 See [examples](examples) for tutorials with apps you can run from the command line.
-Visit [whoam.io](https://whoam.io/) to see a live site running on some Kubernetes clusters.

 ## Features